 Research is often classified as either theoretical or applied.
 Theoretical research investigates questions that appear interesting to the researcher, generally an academician, but that may have little or no current practical application.
 Theoretical researchers attempt to create new knowledge in a subject area, sometimes using empirical data based on experimentation or observation.
-For example, a theoretical researcher may conduct a controlled experiment to investigate the hypothesis that financial statement users' assessments of the relevance of an economic construct are influenced by factors underlying the reliability of its measurement.2 Thus, theoretical research adds to the body of knowledge and may ultimately contribute directly or indirectly to practical problem solutions.
+For example, a theoretical researcher may conduct a controlled experiment to investigate the hypothesis that the U.S. Securities Exchange Commission's Regulation Fair Disclosure (FD) on public management earnings forecasts is asymmetric.2 Thus, theoretical research adds to the body of knowledge and may ultimately contribute directly or indirectly to practical problem solutions.
 Theoretical research using empirical research studies based on experimentation or observation are frequently reviewed and evaluated by standard-setting bodies in drafting authoritative accounting and auditing pronouncements.